unischolars blog

 The library curator of al-Qarawiyyin, Abdelfattah Bougchouf, told Al-Jazeera in 2016 that people used to travel from different parts of the world to simply fact-check the collection of old and rare manuscripts.

 The University of Al-Qarawiyyin was established on the foundational concept of higher education as we understand it today.
 Fatima al-Fihri envisioned a place where the brightest philosophical and scientific minds could gather for advanced learning and disseminate their knowledge worldwide during the Middle Ages.
-This vision was successful, as the university thrived as a centre of intellectual excellence and set a precedent for educational structures.

 Al-Qarawiyyin’s innovative model profoundly influenced the development of higher education in Europe, inspiring the establishment of renowned institutions such as the University of Bologna (founded in 1088) and the University of Oxford (founded around 1096).